-She is a member of the ERGO Ensemble (led by composer Barbara Croall) 2000-2012, specializing in contemporary music, as well as the Trio D'Argento and Duo Resonance with whom she performs regularly all over Ontario.
+She was a member of the ERGO Ensemble (led by composer Barbara Croall) 2000-2012, specializing in contemporary music, as well as Duo Resonance with whom she performed regularly all over Ontario.
 In Germany she was a founding member of Trio Resonance, which was an established ensemble at numerous high-profile concert venues and festivals throughout Germany and Switzerland.
 With Duo Resonance (guitarist Wilma van Berkel) she recorded the CD “From The New Village”, featuring 20th century music.

 Sibylle's flute education is based on the French School and Marcel Moyse.
-Her main teachers include Hermann Klemeyer, Jean-Claude Gerard and she had lessons with Wolfgang Schulz, Trevor Wye, Geoffrey Gilbert, Wolfgang Schulz, Philippe Boucly, Eric Kirchhoff and Aurèle Nicolet.
+Her main teachers include Hermann Klemeyer and Jean-Claude Gerard and she had lessons with Trevor Wye, Geoffrey Gilbert, Wolfgang Schulz, Philippe Boucly, Eric Kirchhoff and Aurèle Nicolet.
 She has performed in Canada, Germany, Switzerland, Austria, Japan, Italy, former Czechoslovakia and France, as well as for Radio Canada, the BR Munich and TV and movie productions.

 Her students are consistent award winners at Kiwanis (Toronto/Provincials: 2nd and 3rd prizes), North York Music Festival, Peel Region Music Festival, Contemporary Showcase Festival Toronto (Mary Gardiner Award) and RC Examinations (Gold Medal).
 Her students were accepted into various music programs at the University of Toronto, McGill University, University of Ottawa as well as the University of Western Ontario.

 Sibylle is a member of the Toronto Musicians Association, speaks English, German and French.